Skhurana136/Spatial_heterogeneity_saturated_zone_microbial_dynamics/README.md

 	- Column **Conc_in**: Flux averaged concentration of species at the inlet (uM).
 	- Column **Conc_out**: Flux averaged concentration of species at the outlet (uM).
 	- Column **Normconc**: Ratio of Conc_in and Conc_out.
+	- Column **base**: Normconc in the base case.
 	- Column **k**: Pseudo first order reaction rate constant (d-1).
 	- Column **tau**: Characteristic reaction time scale (d).
 	- Column **Da**: Estimated Damkohler number.
+	- Refer to massflux_comparison_steadystate_BG.csv for the description of the rest of the columns.
 - tracer_combined_05032020.csv
 	- Column **Time**: Breakthrough time (days)
 	- Column **fraction**: Ratio of breakthrough time in heterogeneous scenario and that in homogeneous scenario (base case)